Chickweed is a common wild edible plant that is is packed with vitamins and minerals.

-What does a hardcore macho, worm eating, roadkill asphalt licker survivalist eat for breakfast this time of year?
+What does a hardcore macho, worm eating, roadkill asphalt licker, outdoor survivalist eat for breakfast this time of year?
 Chickweed of course.

 Or (Stellaria media) has juicy, tender, slightly sweet leaves and stalks, all of which I add to my morning salads.
 Yep, you heard right, my breakfast salad.
-That’s what macho, hard core survivalist like me have for our power breakfast this time of year.
+That’s my power breakfast this time of year.

 There could be another reason why I’m eating salad this morning for my breakfast; my fish trap is empty.
 But even if it weren’t I’d still be eating my chickweed salad because of benefits of this wonderful, cooling, and very edible plant which is loaded in vitamin A,D, (Great for the cloudy Oregon coast), B complex, C, and rutin, a flavonoid.
 Chickweed also contains iron, calcium, potassium, phosphorus, zinc, manganese, sodium, copper, providing me with all the nutrients I need to start the day.